dcminter/hntags.com/README.md

 on my little Linux machine without a GPU.

 I'm serving [hntags.com](https://hntags.com) via Cloudfront from an S3 bucket.
 Currently I just have a shell script that uploads the files and creates an invalidation, but I'll move that logic into another python module soon.
+Writing all the files to the S3 bucket isn't atomic - however by updating the index.html file last I should avoid the worst user-visible issues (at worst they'll navigate to a topic page that shows topics that weren't on the index page they just visited)

+A slightly side effect is that I'm slowly filling my S3 bucket with stale category pages.
+I should create a batch job to go and delete those periodically.
+I did consider setting up two different S3 buckets (or folders within the bucket) and changing the distribution origin after each set of files is uploaded - then I could empty the inactive bucket/folder after each push.
+However that feels like a potentially fragile approach and it's probably solving for a problem (an expensive amount of data in the bucket) that I'll never really have.
+S3 is very cheap.
+We'll see.

 I think I want to dockerise this stuff before I fully commit to running it on an hourly basis (the plan).